Bambo-Rambo/RNG-Guides/NormalWild-FS-RNG.md

 Enter the bag and press "Update" again.

-27, which is the number I used for Min Index, is actually the number of TinyMT advances I will get, if I press 'B' to exit from the bag to the menu.
+27 is the number of TinyMT advances I will get, when I press 'B' to exit from the bag to the menu.

-This number varies depending on the location, but is always the same for a given spot.
+This means that if I enter the bag in Pokemon Village, I cannot hit anything less that index 27.

+And the reason why we enter the bag in the first place, is because player blinks no longer happen and the TinyMT state freezes, so we have better control of it.

-And since it is predictable, we are going to abuse it, in order to land on our target index directly from the bag.
+We are going to abuse this mechanic, in order to land on our target index directly from the bag.

 ### RNG

-The TinyMT state freezes inside the bag and doesn't advance until we manually do it ourselves, so we have full control now.
+Now we know that the TinyMT state freezes inside the bag and doesn't advance until we manually do it ourselves.

+The purpose is to advance until we are 27 indexes **before** our target index.

-Here are some ways to advance inside the bag:
+And here are some ways to do this inside the bag:

 * Attempting to teach one of your Pokemon a new move and reject it, advances by 1 index (In fact what advances here, is checking the summary screen of the Pokemon).
-Teaching the move will advance more so you need to avoid it (If you stay in the summary screen for too long doing nothing, it will advance by 1 again).
+Teaching the move will advance more so you need to avoid it (If you stay in the summary screen for too long doing nothing, it will advance by 1 again - Pokemon blinks).
 * Giving your Pokemon a held item, usually advances by 3 indexes (rarely by 4).
 * Turning on/off the EXP Share advances by 3 * number of Party.
 This means that if you have 4 Pokemon in your party, using the Exp Share, will advance 3 * 4 = 12 indexes.